diegocortes4/Code-Quiz/README.md

 # Code-Quiz
-On this project we want to use Java Scrip to provide quiz questions, collecting the user's data and comparing it to know if the answers are correct or incorrect generating a score at the last page.
+On this project we want to use Java Script to provide quiz questions, collecting the user's data and comparing it to know if the answers are correct or incorrect generating a score at the last page.